Site icon ProVideo Coalition

 Final Cut Pro for iPad is here at long last.
 After much rumor and speculation, we had an announcement that it was coming and it’s ready to download in the App Store.
 It is subscription-based but you can get a free month to try it out.

-Apple’s video announcement was impressive.
-I left that video thinking that Final Cut Pro for iPad looked a lot less like Final Cut Pro than I expected.
+Apple had a video announcement for Final Cut Pro for iPad that was impressive.
+That video is now gone.
+But I left that video thinking that Final Cut Pro for iPad looked a lot less like Final Cut Pro than I expected.
 After using it for a few days, I came to the conclusion below.

 Final Cut Pro for iPad is a different beast than Final Cut Pro on the desktop